grafana/k6-docs/docs/sources/get-started/run-cloud-tests-from-the-CLI.md

 weight: 102
 ---

-# Run Cloud tests from the CLI
+# Run cloud tests from the CLI

 While the [Test Builder]({{< relref "build-your-first-test" >}}) is a nice way to learn the API and prototype tests, testers usually prefer to write scripts in their local code editor. k6 is also a command-line tool, and you can use it to write test files on your machine and execute them on Cloud servers.